vacp2p/roadmap/content/dst/codex/2025q1-codex-base-capacity.md

 ## Description

 We will ensure Codex
-has a reliable base capacity
-and study its behavior during support.
+has a reliable storage base capacity and study its behavior during support.
 To enable scalability,
 we will test Codex with large deployments